flutter/website/src/docs/codelabs/layout-basics.md

 As you progress through this codelab, you'll learn that almost everything in Flutter is a widget.
 A widget is an immutable object that describes a specific part of a UI.
-You'll also learn that Flutter widgets are composable, meaning, that you can combine existing widgets to make more sophisticated widgets.
+You'll also learn that Flutter widgets are composable, meaning that you can combine existing widgets to make more sophisticated widgets.
 At the end of this codelab,
 you'll get to apply what you've learned